 For many applicants a tutor will complete this, and then your school or college will send off your application to UCAS for you.

-Depending on the situation, contact your tutor and ask when the reference will be ready, or ask your school/college when they will be sending off your application.
+Depending on the situation, or if you're unsure, contact your tutor and ask when the reference will be ready, or ask your school/college when they will be sending off your application.

 It’s also worth checking they haven’t sent the application back to you for you to make changes.
-If so, you’ll see a message from them explaining what you need to amend when you log into Apply.
+If so, you’ll see a message from them explaining what you need to amend when you log into your Hub account.

 Once you’ve made the changes they’ve asked for, be sure to send it back to them again!